pcdshub/pcdshub.github.io/source/installation.rst

    $ source /reg/g/pcds/pyps/conda/py36env.sh

 If you want an older release, enter this as an argument to the shell script.
 The environment contained is **read-only**.
-You should not try and add packages to these environments.
-If you believe that a package should be included that is not present, contact PCDS and we will include it a subsequent release.
+You should not try to add packages to these environments.
+If you believe that a package should be included that is not present, contact PCDS or post an issue `here
+<https://github.com/pcdshub/pcds-envs/issues>`_ and we will include it a
+subsequent release.

 .. note::